Pokhran

-Pokhran (official spelling Pokaran; पोकरण) is a town and a municipality located 112 km east of Jaisalmer city in the Jaisalmer district of the Indian state of Rajasthan.
+Pokhran (official spelling Pokaran) is a town and a municipality located 112 km east of Jaisalmer city in the Jaisalmer district of the Indian state of Rajasthan.
 It is situated in the Thar Desert region.
 Surrounded by rocks, sand and five salt ranges, the word "Pokaran" (पोकरण) means "place surrounded by five salt-ranges" in Rajasthani.
 The site for India's first and second underground nuclear weapon test is near Pokhran.

 Geography

 Pokhran is located 112 km east of Jaisalmer city, 172 km northwest of Jodhpur and 225 km south of Bikaner by road.
 It lies on Jaisalmer to Jodhpur railway line.
 It is situated at and has an average elevation of 233 metres (764 feet).

-It has arid climate as it lies in the Thar Desert and receives a little rain in the monsoon months July to September.
-Pokhran has extreme climate.
+It has an arid climate as it lies in the Thar Desert and receives little rain in the monsoon months July to September.
+Pokhran has an extreme climate.
 It has extremely hot and dry summers from April to June though monsoon months are also very hot.
-The temperature in summer can reach 46°C during the day.
-The night temperature in summer is more than 30°C, Pokhran has very cold winters with temperature dropping to 1°C.
+The temperature in the summer can reach 46°C during the day.
+The night temperature in the summer is more than 30°C. Pokhran has very cold winters with temperatures dropping to as low as 1°C.

-There is nothing much to see in Pokhran.
-Tourists may find winter pleasant during the day but they are not allowed near the nuclear test site.